pau13-loop/CV/index.md

----
-layout: cv
-title: Pau Llinàs Amat CV
----
 # Pau Llinàs Amat
-Sport Technician, Software Developer Student, Learning Lover
+Sport Technician, Experienced Software Developer, Learning Lover

 <div id="webaddress">
-<a href="mailto:pllinas@cifpfbmoll.eu">pllinas@cifpfbmoll.eu</a>
+<a href="mailto:pllinas42@gmail.com">pllinas42@gmail.com</a>
 </div>
 <div id="webaddress">
 <a href="https://www.codewars.com/users/Paulk123" target="_blank">CodeWars Profile</a>
 </div>

 ## About Me
-Hi my name is Pau and i would like to introduce myself as a focused and active person with great initiative.
+I am a focused and active person with great initiative.
+I enjoy and get satisfaction from completeing tasks and using knowledge I have.
+I love to learn new things and meet new people.
+I work well in teams and leading to achieve goals.

 My performance is always oriented to the execution and achievement of results in the tasks that can be assigned to me.

-I'm a committed person with work therefore i would like to be considered and have the chance to collaborate in your business.
+I'm a committed person with work therefore I would like to be considered and have the chance to collaborate in your business.

 ## Personal Data